Edward Hopper: Subjects and themes

 His second most recognizable painting after Nighthawks is another urban painting, Early Sunday Morning (originally called Seventh Avenue Shops), which shows an empty street scene in sharp side light, with a fire hydrant and a barber pole as stand-ins for human figures.
 Originally Hopper intended to put figures in the upstairs windows but left them empty to heighten the feeling of desolation.

 Hopper's rural New England scenes, such as Gas (1940), are no less meaningful.
 Gas represents "a different, equally clean, well-lighted refuge ... ke[pt] open for those in need as they navigate the night, traveling their own miles to go before they sleep."
 The work presents a fusion of several Hopper themes: the solitary figure, the melancholy of dusk, and the lonely road.

-Hopper approaches surrealism with Rooms by the Sea (1951), where an open door gives a view of the ocean, without an apparent ladder or steps and no indication of a beach.
+Hopper's Rooms by the Sea (1951), shows an open door with a view of the ocean, without an apparent ladder or steps and no indication of a beach.

 After his student years, Hopper's nudes were all women.
 Unlike past artists who painted the female nude to glorify the female form and to highlight female eroticism, Hopper's nudes are solitary women who are psychologically exposed.
 One audacious exception is Girlie Show (1941), where a red-headed strip-tease queen strides confidently across a stage to the accompaniment of the musicians in the pit.
 Girlie Show was inspired by Hopper's visit to a burlesque show a few days earlier.
 Hopper's wife, as usual, posed for him for the painting, and noted in her diary, "Ed beginning a new canvas—a burlesque queen doing a strip tease—and I posing without a stitch on in front of the stove—nothing but high heels in a lottery dance pose."

 Hopper's portraits and self-portraits were relatively few after his student years.
 Hopper did produce a commissioned "portrait" of a house, The MacArthurs' Home (1939), where he faithfully details the Victorian architecture of the home of actress Helen Hayes.
 She reported later, "I guess I never met a more misanthropic, grumpy individual in my life."
 Hopper grumbled throughout the project and never again accepted a commission.
 Hopper also painted Portrait of Orleans (1950), a "portrait" of the Cape Cod town from its main street.